 Picking Up Your MBTA Semester Pass:

-- Once the pass you purchased is available for pick-up, you will receive an email with instructions to pick up your pass at the front desk of the Kresge G4 suite.
+- Once the pass you purchased is available, you will receive an email with instructions to pick up your pass.

 - The Office for Student Affairs is unable to mail MBTA Semester Passes; you must pick up your pass in person.